krzysiula3000/gta-ypt-research/ParticleRuleDictionary.md

 ### Unknown0 & Unknown4
 These settings are universal for all keyframes in all KFP types.
-_UNCONFIRMED_ - define timeline position and lengh of each frame.
+Define position and _length?_ of each frame on the particle life timeline.
-Will be omitted in the following sections.
+For better readability, these two parameters are omitted in the following sections.

 ## Age
 _Never used?_